george-hawkins/mini-quad-2023/tx-setup.md

 The number of features that BF supported grew so large that including them all outgrew the memory available on many FCs.
 So, with BF 4.4 only a certain subset of features is included by default.

 Acro trainer isn't one of these features so, if you want it you have to do the same steps as when updating the firmware.
-Except this time go to the _Build Configuraton_ section of the _Firmware Flasher_, click in the _Other Options_ section and add _Acro Trainer_ from the dropdown list of choices - and then flash the firmware as before
+Except this time go to the _Build Configuraton_ section of the _Firmware Flasher_, click in the _Other Options_ section and add _Acro Trainer_ from the dropdown list of choices - and then flash the firmware as before.

+**Important:** make sure _Full chip erase_ is disabled - if, like me, you ever flipped this to enabled in order to unbrick an invalid setup, then unflip it in order not to lose existing settings.

 AUX switches
 ------------